rene/wstation/README.md

 ![WStation Logo](/resources/logoBW.png)

-WStation it's a quarantine project.
-I use to have one of those cheap Chinese thermometers that unfortunately it fell down to the floor, ending up with a broken LCD and a useless 433.92MHz sensor (since I didn't have any other device capable of decoding the signals).
-As readers can imagine, perfect setup for a ESP32 project!
+WStation is a project that was born from my quarantine.
+I use to have one of those cheap Chinese thermometers.
+Unfortunately, it fell down to the floor, ending up with a broken LCD and a useless 433.92MHz sensor (since I didn't have any other device capable of decoding the signals).
+As you can imagine, perfect setup for a ESP32 project!

 ![Chinese Digoo Thermometer](/resources/misc/digoo.jpg)